quaat/ai_space_invaders/README.md

-# Custom Space Invaders
+# AI Generated Space Invaders

 This repository contains the source code for a custom Space Invaders game, created using Python and the Pygame library.
 The game is inspired by the classic Space Invaders arcade game, featuring a unique design, challenging gameplay, and nostalgic sound effects.
+The game was genereated using ChatGPT-4.
+Graphics was generated using MidJourney.
+See [backstory](./backstory.md) for the ChatGPT dialog.

 ## Table of Contents